As you may have seen on our networkswe cracked for a cute little trailer Airstream in order to spend the winter Canadian warm, well, we hope so ...

 Fortunately, the seller of the Airstream adorable and very understanding, had not put it on sale and waiting for us.
 A miracle !

-In a day and a half driving and about 1300 kms we finally had our future winter house on wheels in front of us !!!
-We spent 24 hours there with Philip and his wife, shared a good meal, discussed and when they knew what our plans were, they gave us a crazy amount of accessories and materials!
+In a day and a half driving and about 1300 kms we finally had our future winter home on wheels in front of us!!!
+We spent 24 hours there with Philip and his wife, shared a good meal, talked and when they found out what our plans were, they gave us a crazy amount of accessories and materials!

 So we set our sights on this 1974 Airstream or as we like to call it for now: Miss Aluminum.